Mary Agnes Briand: Life

 The Makogai leper colony was cited as a model of efficiency and the governance of Mother Mary Agnes always described as a fair balance between compassion and discipline, which earned Mother Mary Agnes the nickname “General in skirts”.
 Mother Mary Agnes organized the leper colony of Makogai based on the Indian model of agricultural leprosarium centered on occupational therapy.
 Makogai patients who were not hospitalized lived in 13 villages organized by ethnicity.
 They had to garden, fish, graze livestock, do crafts work, and participate in sports and recreational activities.
 The leper colony was governed by its own code of conduct and its own disciplinary sanctions up to and including prison.
-In recognition of her model governance, Mother Mary Agnes was received a Member of the Order of the British Empire in 1937, with personal award from the Queen Dowager.
+In recognition of her model governance, Mother Mary Agnes was received a Member of the Order of the British Empire in 1937, with personal award from Queen Mary.
 The segregationist organization of Makogai was hailed for its results in terms of social peace and for the freedom granted to each community to keep its traditions and religious practices.
 It was also criticized, particularly with regard to the unfair distribution of rations.
 The racial hierarchy was enforced by the colonial government of Fiji, which billed governments sending patients different rates depending on the race of the leper : higher lodging fees for whites, lower for Chinese, Indians and Maori, and even lower for native Pacific islanders.

 In 1939, Mother Mary Agnes embarked on a 8 months long journey.
 She went to France, to the General Chapter of the Order of Missionary Sisters of the Society of Mary, which had become an order of pontifical right 7 years earlier.
 She also traveled to the United States and Jamaica where she helped improve the management of the leper colony of Spanish Town.